tlack/jiyi/README.md

 7b.
 Still can't figure it out?
 You're fucked.

 8. Invite your bot to a room and it should pop in and say hello.
 Want help?
 Start a message with the "ji " and the bot will tell ya the rest.

 9. Sick of the bot?
 Kill your copy of Q that's running jiyi, or say in the room "ji fu". "fu" is forced-upgrade mode, which makes it quit and not restart automatically.
 (Did you think it meant something else?)

-# license
+## license

-public domain, or whatever you want. just make something up. please god worry about something else just for riiiight now
+public domain, or whatever you want. just make something up. please god worry about something else just for riiiight now. got something to sign? wont do it. got it! fake my signature.

-# who
+## who

 @tlack305 on telegram